-The Company recorded an income tax benefit of \$0.1 million and an income tax provision of \$1.1 million for the three-month periods ended December 31, 2010 and 2009, respectively, representing effective tax rates of 24.5% and 37.5%, respectively.
-The difference between the U.S. federal statutory tax rate of 35% and the Company's effective tax rate for the three-months ended December 31, 2010 reflects therapeutic grant income which is not subject to federal income tax and a discrete tax benefit discussed below.
+The Company recorded an income tax provision of \$0.8 million and \$1.1 million for the three-month periods ended December 31, 2010 and 2009, respectively.
+The effective tax rate for the three-month period ended December 31, 2010 was not meaningful because a tax expense was recorded on a pretax loss.
+The effective tax rate for the three-month period ended December 31, 2009 was 37.5%.
+The difference between the U.S. federal statutory tax rate of 35% and the Company's effective tax rate for the three-months ended December 31, 2010 reflects the impact of permanent tax items and a discrete tax benefit discussed below.
 For the three-months ended December 31, 2009 the difference between the U.S. federal statutory rate and the Company's effective tax rate reflects state income taxes.